TitlesAssociate Professor of Theater

-Doug Lockwood joined the conservatory in 2004 and is an instructor of acting.
+Doug Lockwood joined the Conservatory in 2004 and is an associate professor of theater.

-Lockwood has performed twice at the Edinburgh Fringe Festival and also at the Edmonton Fringe.
-Nationally, he has performed for two summers with Colorado Shakespeare Festival and one summer with Fairbanks Shakespeare Theatre.
+Lockwood has performed at the Edinburgh Fringe Festival and Edmonton Fringe.
+Nationally, he has performed at the Colorado Shakespeare Festival and Fairbanks Shakespeare Theatre.

-Lockwood is featured in the recently released short film The Chain, based on a short story by Tobias Wolff.
+- The Chain, a short film based on a short story by Tobias Wolff (2013)—Lead role